- Third generation of Nissan's popular flagship crossover symbolizes Nissan's design-led product and brand renaissance

 Continuing the idea of a concept car brought to production, the new Murano shares the look and feel of the Resonance.
 The upscale social lounge interior, for example, creates an inviting and comfortable atmosphere.
 The instrument panel height is lower than previous Muranos.
-Centered between the outer wings is a large information and control center with an available 8.0-inch color display with multi-touch control.
-Keeping with the idea of "beauty with simplicity," the number of audio and navigation switches has been reduced by 60 percent – from 25 to 10 – for a more user-friendly experience.
+Centered between the outer wings is a large information and control center with an 8.0-inch colour display with multi-touch control.
+Keeping with the idea of "beauty with simplicity," the number of audio and navigation switches has been reduced by 60 per cent – from 25 to 10 – for a more user-friendly experience.

 "We've learned from personal electronics that consumers aren't always looking for devices that do more, they just want it done better," said Nakamura.
 "People rarely read the directions for their smartphone because they know intuitively how to operate them.
 We believe vehicles should behave the same way – it's a new and better way to travel."

 Adding to the driver's sense of connectedness with security is Nissan's Advanced Drive-Assist™ Display, an enhanced version of the popular instrument panel feature offered in Altima and Pathfinder.
-For use in the new Murano, it includes a number of new features, including a 7.0-inch high-resolution color display.
+For use in the new Murano, it includes a number of new features, including a 7.0-inch high-resolution centre colour display.